 Even A Bit of Lead Is Bad For Kids' Psychological Development

 Needleman's study was among the first to raise public awareness about the effects of environmental pollutants on children's psychological development.
-Prior to this study and the ensuing body of research that it inspired, environmental influences on intelligence and behavior were under-appreciated.
+Before this study and the ensuing body of research that it inspired, environmental influences on intelligence and behavior were under-appreciated.
 These researchers showed that even small amounts of a common metal like lead have strong effects on children's intelligence and personality.

 Needleman, H. L., Gunnoe, C., Leviton, A., Reed, R., Peresie, H., Maher, C., & Barrett, P. (1979).
 Deficits in psychologic and classroom performance of children with elevated dentine lead levels.
 The New England Journal of Medicine, 300, 689-695.